stainii/EasyMail/README.md

         * more data is used
         * the battery will drain faster

-Sending messages is done by the *sender*.
+Sending messages is done by the **sender**.
 Configure here the SMTP settings of your mail provider.

 ### Contacts and photos
 The app only shows messages from configured contacts.
-In the *contacts* section of the settings file, provide the name, email address and image name of every contact that should be able communicate with the user.
+In the *contacts* section of the settings file, provide for everyone that should be able to communicate with the user:
+* name
+* email address
+* image name of every contact that should be able communicate with the user.

-This image should be put in `/app/src/main/res/drawable`.
+    * this image should be put in `/app/src/main/res/drawable`.
-In the settings file, the file extension of the image may *not* be provided.
+    * in the settings file, the file extension of the image may **not** be provided.
 If your file is called `stijn_thumb.jpg`, configure `stijn_thumb`.

 ### Response patterns
 When replying, mail clients often add the original mail to the bottom of the reply: